FDR-Corrected Sparse Canonical Correlation Analysis with Applications to Imaging Genomics: Simulation studies

 \subsection{Simulation study with non-Gaussian data (investigating robustness to distributional assumptions)}

 In this section we consider more realistic simulation studies in the context of imaging genomics.
 The matrix $X$ represents SNP data, which are not normally distributed, and the matrix $Y$ represents approximately Gaussian features obtained from brain fMRI data.
-We use real SNP data, which are also used in the real data analysis of Section \ref{sec:upenn_data} (see Section \ref{sec:data_acquisition} for more detail about the data), to generate $X$ as described in the following.
-There are $n = 956$ subjects (rows) in the dataset.
-Within each gene, PCA was performed on the SNPs that belong to that gene, and only the principal components that explain at least 75\% of the variance within each gene were kept as features (i.e., columns of $X$) for further analysis.
-Many of the resulting variables are clearly non-Gaussian, because many variables are heavily skewed, and many are clearly discrete.\footnote{For example, of the resulting 60372 variables, 8356 attain 10 or fewer distinct values, and (after standardization to sample standard deviation of 1) the method of moments estimator of skewness is greater than 1 for about 10\% of all variables, and greater than $\frac{1}{2}$ for about 28\% of all variables.} Of the generated $60372$ genomic features, $p_X = 10000$ variables are randomly selected to form the matrix $X$ in each repetition of the simulation.
+There are $n = 956$ subjects in the dataset (i.e., the number rows in $X$ and in $Y$).
+We use real SNP data, which are also used in the real data analysis of Section~\ref{sec:upenn_data} (see Section~\ref{sec:data_acquisition} for more detail about the data), to generate $X$, as described in the following.
+First, within each gene, PCA is performed on the SNPs that correspond to that gene; i.e., for each gene, PCA is performed separately on a sub-matrix consisting of only those columns of the full SNP matrix which contain SNP data corresponding to that particular gene.
+Then, within each obtained gene-specific sub-matrix of principle components, only those principal components that explain at least 75\% of the variance within that gene are kept as features for further analysis.
+The sub-matrices of features that were retained for each gene, when concatenated, constitute the full matrix of genomic features.
+Many of the resulting features are clearly non-Gaussian, because many variables are heavily skewed, and many are clearly discrete.\footnote{For example, of the resulting 60372 variables, 8356 attain 10 or fewer distinct values, and (after standardization to sample standard deviation of 1) the method of moments estimator of skewness is greater than 1 for about 10\% of all variables, and greater than $\frac{1}{2}$ for about 28\% of all variables.} Of the generated $60372$ genomic features, $p_X = 10000$ variables are randomly selected to form the matrix $X$ in each repetition of the simulation.
 The matrix $Y$ is randomly sampled with independent standard normal entries, consisting of $p_Y = 10000$ columns.
 We cross-correlate the data in $X$ and $Y$ via the following procedure.
 Given, the number of cross-correlated features, ${s\in\{1,2,\ldots,p\}}$, where $p := p_X = p_Y$, and a parameter $\rho^{XY}\in(0, 1)$, we first generate a latent variable $\mathbf{z}\in\R^n$ with standard normal entries.
 Then, for each $i \in\{1,2,\ldots,s\}$, we replace the column $\mathbf{x}_i$ of $X$ with

 and likewise we replace $\mathbf{y}_i$ with

 Thus, after the transformation, for the cross-correlated data it holds that

 for all $i, j \in \{1,2, \ldots, s\}$.
 The considered numbers of cross-correlated variables are $s = 30, 60, 90, 120, 150$.
 For the amount of cross-correlation we consider two choices, $\rho^{XY} = 0.5$ and $\rho^{XY} = 0.9$ (we restrict the presentation to positive cross-correlations, because negative cross-correlations did not yield any noticeable changes in the simulation results).
 The simulation with each combination of parameters is performed 1000 times.